subbat9710/subbat9710/README.md

 Project 7: TicTacToe Game
 * This project is about creating a Tic Tac Toe game with four main features.
 First, it allows two human players to play against each other.
 Second, it allows a human player to play against a sequential (computer plays sequentially).
 This is also known as the easy game.
 Third, it allows a human player to play against a random player (the computer plays randomly).
 This is also known as the medium game.
 Finally, it allows a human player to play against an unbeatable computer player.
 This is also known as the hard game.
 ### Contact Me
 If you have any questions about my work or would like to collaborate on a project, please feel free to reach out to me.
-You can contact me at tula.subba23@gmail.com.

 Thank you for visiting my GitHub repository! :wink: